tsuru/kubernetes-router/README.md

 - `-k8s-ingress-controller`: the name of the ingress controller that should use the ingress created by this router.
 This simply adds a label to the ingress resource that the controller should handle;
 - `-k8s-namespace`: the namespace on which the ingress resources should be created;
-- `k8s-timeout`: Per request kubernetes timeout;
+- `-k8s-timeout`: Per request kubernetes timeout;
-- `listen-addr`: The address on which this API should listen.
+- `-listen-addr`: The address on which this API should listen.

 This router expects to be run inside the kubernetes cluster.